Frequently Asked Questions

 Q - Why do I keep getting an error message when I try to sign up for dual enrollment classes online through my.maricopa.edu?

 Students under 18 aren't allowed to enroll in classes online.
 Dual enrollment classes also have special restrictions which only college staff can bypass.
-This is why we require all students to fill out a registration form.
+This is why we require all students to submit an online registration form.

 Q - How do I forward my @maricopa.edu email to my other email address?